vradarserver/vrs/VirtualRadar.Localisation/Content/TileServerSettings-ReadMe.txt

 ========================================

-It is a requirement for most free tile servers that the program does not hard code their address and that there is some way to remove support for a particular tile server if their operators request it.
+It is a requirement for most free tile servers that the program does not hard code their address and that there is some way to remove support for a tile server if their operators request it.

 To that end VRS downloads a copy of the tile server settings from the SDM site once a day.
 The downloaded settings are stored in a file called:

     TileServerSettings-Downloaded.json.

 DO NOT CHANGE THE SETTINGS IN THAT FILE.
-Your changes will be lost within 24 hours.
+Your changes will be overwritten.

 If you are running your own tile server, or you want to use a tile server that is not in the main set of downloaded tile server settings, then you can tell